cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/iphone-ipod/firmware-selection-(iphone-6).md

 ---

-checkra1n is compatible with every iOS version
+checkra1n is compatible with all firmware versions 12.3 and up if you prefer a semi-tethered jailbreak {: .notice--primary}
-{: .notice--primary}

-unc0ver is also compatible with firmware versions 12.0 to 12.4 (excluding firmwares 12.3 and 12.3.1) however we recommend use Chimera instead due to it being easier to use.
+unc0ver is also compatible with firmware versions 11.0 to 12.4.1 (excluding firmwares 12.3 - 12.3.2)
 {: .notice--primary}

 In boxes marked `--`, there is no jailbreak for that firmware version.